 How roof pitch determines suitable roofing systems

-For a 2,000 square foot roof expect to pay around $2,500 for tools and supplies and upwards of $7,500 for labor.
-Built-up roofs are not a DIY project and will require professional installation; but the waterproofing for flat roofs can not be beat.
+For a 2,000 square foot roof expect to pay around $3,500 for materials and supplies and upwards of $9,500 for professional labor.
+Built-up roofs are not a DIY project and will require professional installation; but the waterproofing for flat roofs cannot be beat.
 A built-up roof can be expected to last 20 years.

 In modern roofing, bitumen is infused into plies of polyester or fiberglass to create a weatherproofing roof material.
-The installation technique is similar to building up with tar and gravel but the plies are less expensive by half – about $1,250 for tools and supplies.
-Labor is a bit faster and expect a tab of about $6,500.
+The installation technique is similar to building up with tar and gravel, but the plies are less expensive by half – about $2,000 for materials and supplies.
+Labor is a bit faster and expect a tab of about $8,500.

 EPDM rubber.
 That is “ethylene propylene diene monomer” and it is the answer to the question, “what is a rubber roof?”
 Rubber is gaining in popularity for flat and low-slope roofs, even in residential applications.